CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Build, Deploy, and Internally QA Staking Shell App/README.md

 After communication with the OP, a new url (https://casper-staking.ferrumnetwork.io/b9e3b671e577a7d7a4c53aa7010449b47fb8a811c76582dcc41f65a67a16e23d) was provided for usage testing.
 The app was loaded and visible on the new url.
 When the Connect Wallet button was clicked, nothing happened on the user interface, and an error was seen on the developer console of the browser.

 ![Frontend usage review Connect Wallet error](assets/usage_review_error_on_connect_wallet.png)

 ## Overall Impression of usage testing

 A number of errors were encountered during the build, installation, and usage of the project.
 It was not possible to do a complete usage testing due to the encountered errors mentioned above.
 The documentation does not provide sufficient installation/execution instructions, and containes errors.
-Due to the issues mentioned above, and because this is the final milestone of the project, the submission should FAIL on all of the criteria in this section.
+Due to the issues mentioned above, and because this is the late milestone of the project, the submission should FAIL on all of the criteria in this section.

 Requirement | Finding
 ------------ | -------------